 1. Keep a Planner

-A great start to managing time is putting all of your appointments into a calendar.
-It doesn’t matter if it’s an actual calendar, a smartphone app, or a day planner–keep it in one spot and check it throughout the day, ideally at the same time every day.
+A great start to managing time is putting all of your events into a calendar.
+It has been proven that writing things down on paper aids in memory recall and can help you remember important tasks or appointments. keep it in one spot and check it throughout the day, ideally at the same time every day.

-Creating a master list is a crucial step in combating symptoms of ADHD.
-Get into the habit of making a list of what you want to accomplish every morning.
-It’s best to keep this list realistic, so you have a chance of getting everything done.
+To make things more manageable, get into the habit of making a list of what you want to accomplish each day as part of your morning routine.
+Keep this list realistic so you have a chance of getting everything done.
 When you complete a task, cross it off!

 3. Set Reminders on Your Phone

 In addition to a physical planner, your smartphone can be a terrific tool for keeping you focused and on track throughout the day.
-Setting reminders is a handy way to prompt yourself to do your tasks, and they are infinitely customizable.
-You could even set your reminder to tell you to “Check Calendar.”
+Setting reminders and alarms throughout the day is a handy way to prompt yourself to do your tasks, and they are infinitely customizable.

 4. Prioritize Your Tasks

 After you’ve created your planner and set your reminders, it’s important to remember to prioritize your tasks as well.
-Pick a method that works best for you: numbers, letters–it’s your choice.
-The key is to make sure your high-priority tasks are first, followed by tasks that could be accomplished later.
+Pick a list method that works best for you: numbers, colors–it’s your choice.
+The key is to ensure that your high-priority tasks are first, followed by tasks that could be accomplished later.

 Taking your schedule and breaking it down into 15-minute chunks is a perfect way to change what feels like a mountain into something that’s actually manageable.
-15-minute chunks make it easier to accomplish one goal, then move on to another.
+Set a time for 15 minutes, and try to focus only on the task at hand.
+After those 15 minutes, you can take a short break.

 6. Use a Calendar App